SuperArtyK/ACEngine/README.md

 * AEModuleBase -- project of the most basic module of the engine, implementing features for all engine modules.
 * AEFileWriter -- project of file writer module.
 The fast and convenient file writer of the engine (just wrapper of FILE api lol).
 * AEFrame -- project of the frame delayer (or rater) module of the engine.
 Makes the perfectly timed delays in the loop possible..if the code takes less time
 * AELogger -- project of engine's logger.
-Allows to log (random) stuff to fileю
+Allows to log (random) stuff to file.
-* AETimer -- project of the engine's
+* AETimer -- project of the engine's timer.
+Allows to time the events in the engine and count ticks
+* AEVector -- project of the engine's mathematical vectors for.
+Easy, "scalable" (you don't need to make new types for n-dimensions), and nice to use.

+### ACCOMPLISHED FEATURES

+* Be able to write data to files, faster than standard
+* Write logs to file with almost no performance impact
+* Have a module-based structure
+* Have a utility tool kit in engine for easier programming(similar to [func_utils.hpp](https://github.com/SuperArtyK/console_engine_win32/blob/dev/include/engine/func_utils.hpp "func_utils.hpp") in [console_engine](https://github.com/SuperArtyK/console_engine_win32 "console_engine") )

 ### DESIRED FEATURES

-##### Necessary

-- Be able to write/read files + engine file format
+* Be able to wread files + engine file format
-- Read/write logs to file
+* Read and parse logs from file
-- Get input from keyboard and mouse
+* Get input from keyboard and mouse
-- Control console's window properties
+* Control console's window properties
-- Control characters on the screen: write them/change color individually and in bulk
+* Control characters on the screen: write them/change color individually and in bulk
-- Have a module-based structure, and disable them/other parts of code when needed
-- Make it crossplatform
+* Make it crossplatform and support multiple build systems
+* Play and synthesize sound

 (For now I'm developing the engine on and for visual studio, to get it up to speed with the previous engine, but I'll make the make/nix to work soon too.
 You know, use as much of crossplatform things like curses, stl, etc)

-##### Optional

-- Play and synthesize sound
-- Optional toolkit of useful stuff(similar to [func_utils.hpp](https://github.com/SuperArtyK/console_engine_win32/blob/dev/include/engine/func_utils.hpp "func_utils.hpp") in [console_engine](https://github.com/SuperArtyK/console_engine_win32 "console_engine") )

 Yeah, I have yet to release any working version.